 Chris Paton BA (Hons), HND, PgDip Genealogical Studies

-Originally from Northern Ireland, but with both Scottish and Irish roots, I hold a Postgraduate Diploma in Genealogical Studies and work as a professional genealogist, running the Scotland’s Greatest Story research service.
-I reside in the Scottish coastal town of Largs, North Ayrshire, but in the past have also been based in the English cities of Plymouth and Bristol, the Scottish city of Glasgow and town of Helensburgh, and the Northern Irish town of Carrickfergus, from where I originally hail.
-I have been married from 2000 to mad Claire from Kilkenny, and we have two sons currently training up as Jedi knights…!
+Originally from Northern Ireland, but with both Scottish and Irish roots, I hold a Postgraduate Diploma in Genealogical Studies from the University of Strathclyde, and work as a professional genealogist, running the Scotland’s Greatest Story research service.
+I have been a resident of Ayrshire for over two decades, but in the past have also been based in the English cities of Plymouth and Bristol, the Scottish city of Glasgow and town of Helensburgh, and the Northern Irish town of Carrickfergus, from where I originally hail.

-As well as teaching Scottish based courses for Pharos Teaching and Tutoring Ltd (www.pharostutors.com) I have also tutored for the University of Strathclyde’s Genealogical Studies Postgraduate Programme (www.strath.ac.uk/genealogy/).
-In addition I am a published author of several book titles (see http://britishgenes.blogspot.co.uk/p/my-books.html), a regular monthly and bi-monthly contributor to several genealogy magazines, and to my own daily genealogical news feed, The GENES Blog.
-In October 2012 I was invited to join the regular user forum for the Public Record Office of Northern Ireland (www.proni.gov.uk), and in May 2013 was appointed as a Director of the Scottish Archive Network Ltd (www.scan.org.uk).
+As well as teaching Scottish and Irish themed courses for Pharos Teaching and Tutoring Ltd (www.pharostutors.com), I have also tutored for the University of Strathclyde’s Genealogical Studies Postgraduate Programme (www.strath.ac.uk/genealogy/).
+In addition, I am a published author of several book titles (see https://scottishgenes.blogspot.com/p/books.html), a regular monthly and bi-monthly contributor to several genealogy magazines, and to my own daily genealogical news feed, the Scottish GENES blog.

-I previously worked for 12 years in factual television production for both the BBC and STV, on series such as Coast, Meet the Ancestors, Secret History, War Walks, Time Flyers and 999.
-During my TV career I met and interviewed RAF fighter pilots who fought at the Battle of Britain, liver and kidney transplant surgeons and patients at Edinburgh’s Royal Infirmary, Driving School’s Maureen Rees, and many other interesting folk.
+From 2016-19 I have also worked as a researcher and a case worker for two separate Members of the Scottish Parliament, and in 2019 worked for a short time as a caseworker for a Member of the UK Parliament.
+Much further back, I worked for 12 years in factual television production on series such as Coast, Meet the Ancestors, Secret History, War Walks, Time Flyers and 999.
+During my career I met and interviewed RAF fighter pilots who fought at the Battle of Britain, liver and kidney transplant surgeons and patients at Edinburgh’s Royal Infirmary, Driving School’s Maureen Rees, archaeologists in Arizona, and many other interesting folk.
 Filming took me to 30 of the 50 United States, Canada, Britain, Ireland, France, Italy and Sardinia.

 Postgraduate Diploma in Genealogical Studies (University of Strathclyde, Glasgow, 2006-2008)